jeremysolarz/HA-NAT/README.md

 Before deployment you need to adjust the following settings in [NATaas.yaml](NATaas.yaml) to your environment.

+In the example below internal IPs come frome the CIDR range of the [default network for the corresponding region](https://cloud.google.com/vpc/docs/vpc#ip-ranges).

 ```YAML
     # settings to adjust
     region: europe-west1